core-infra-svcs/terraform-provider-meraki/docs/resources/networks_wireless_ssids.md

 - `active_directory` (Attributes) The current setting for Active Directory.
 Only valid if splashPage is 'Password-protected with Active Directory' (see [below for nested schema](#nestedatt--active_directory))
 - `adult_content_filtering_enabled` (Boolean) Boolean indicating whether or not adult content will be blocked
-- `ap_tags_and_vlan_ids` (Attributes Ports) The list of tags and VLAN IDs used for VLAN tagging.
+- `ap_tags_and_vlan_ids` (Attributes List) The list of tags and VLAN IDs used for VLAN tagging.
 This param is only valid when the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming' (see [below for nested schema](#nestedatt--ap_tags_and_vlan_ids))
 - `auth_mode` (String) The association control method for the SSID
-- `availability_tags` (Ports of String) Ports of tags for this SSID.
+- `availability_tags` (List of String) Ports of tags for this SSID.
 If availableOnAllAps is false, then the SSID is only broadcast by APs with tags matching any of the tags in this list
 - `available_on_all_aps` (Boolean) Whether all APs broadcast the SSID or if it's restricted to APs matching any availability tags
 - `band_selection` (String) The client-serving radio frequencies of this SSID in the default indoor RF profile
 - `concentrator_network_id` (String) The concentrator to use when the ipAssignmentMode is 'Layer 3 roaming with a concentrator' or 'VPN'.